ejmiers/resume-buddy/README.md

 Follow the steps below for setting up your environment and installing.

 ## Contributing
 Contributions are welcomed (and needed!).
-See the CONTRIBUTING.md file for information on how to get involved.
+See [CONTRIBUTING.md](CONTRIBUTING.md) for information on how to get involved.